Webhooks

 Customizing Webhook Triggers

 The Which file actions trigger this notification? setting determines what types of activity send messages to your listener(s).
-If you do not supply triggers for your Webhook, then all file activity in the folder will send messages to your listeners.
+If you do not supply triggers for your webhook, then all file activity in the folder will send messages to your listeners.
 You can specify any combination of the allowed trigger types.

 Trigger Type | Trigger Event |